Entering the US

 1. Plan to enter the U.S. no earlier than 30 days prior to the start of classes

-Students are only approved entry to the United States 30 days in advance of the start date on their I-20.
-This start date will correlate with the first day of classes for the term and can be located in section 5 of the I-20.
+“Initial entry” students are only approved entry to the United States 30 days before the start date on their I-20.
+This start date correlates with the first day of classes for the term and can be located in section 5 of the I-20.
 Please ensure your arrival is not more than 30 days prior to the indicated date.
 For SEVIS transfer-in students, you may reenter the US at any time if you have the transfer I-20.

 2. Coordinate your travel arrangements and secure housing in the San Jose area